GRASS logo

 Figure: A model to perform average statistics for zipcode zones.

-Figure: Items with Python editor window.
+Figure: Items with Script editor window.

 For convenience, this model for the Graphical Modeler is also available for download here.